Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 These ladies have lost a bet.
 A mortal hero has asked for their hand and they, or their lords, have set him a task, or three, or seven (which is considered excessive in the circles that evaluate these things), and he has done them.
 She is then contractually obligated/oathbound/geased to wed him.
 And to look happy about it.
 This is easier than it might be, since he's mortal and she's not, and anyway he's almost certain to break the condition that's part of the contract.
 Also, by wedding him, she gets a Mark to keep or, more usually, pass on.

-She may also get children out of this, naturally born with both Adam's and Fairy Mark.
+She may also get children out of this, naturally born with Adam's Mark and ready for the Fairy Mark.

 Only Seelie and Wild fays play this game.
 Unseelie do not.

 Fays are generally good at magic, of course, and particularly at shapeshifting (which mortals cannot do), seeming, and glamour.
 They cannot teleport as jinn can, but they can flit, which is often just as good.
-They cannot make arbitrary alterations to time and geometry, but they can move between worlds.
+They cannot make arbitrary alterations to time and geometry, but they can often fake it with seeming and they can move between worlds.

 In general range of power and skill, the lower range of fays overlaps with the higher range of human mages.
 Fays generally rank lower in power than jinn and well below anything that can justify calling itself a god.
 Raw power level affects not only who can beat whom, but how drastic transformations can be, how big a cargo one can flit, etc.